 Of the three post-war rival streamliners for upscale travel between Chicago and San Francisco, the California Zephyr was perhaps the leader for scenery, innovative food service such as the San Francisco Cable Car Room lounge in a dome car, and the multiple other vista domes throughout the train.

-The California Zephyr is a consequential train, whether you are referring to the current Amtrak Superliner version or the previous vista dome version which ran from 1949 to 1970.
-Today’s Amtrak California Zephyr, running from Chicago to Emeryville/San Francisco Bay in California serves major cities such as Omaha, Denver and Salt Lake City on a route which partially includes the route of the original version and part of the Zephyr’s arch-rival train, The Milwaukee Road, Union Pacific and Southern Pacific’s City of San Francisco.
+The California Zephyr is a consequential train, whether you are referring to the current Amtrak Superliner version or the previous vista-dome version which ran from 1949 to 1970.
+Today’s Amtrak California Zephyr, running from Chicago to Emeryville/San Francisco Bay in California serves major cities such as Omaha, Denver and Salt Lake City on a route which partially includes the route of the original version and part of the Zephyr’s arch-rival train, The Milwaukee Road (Originally Chicago & North Western Railroad before moving to The Milwaukee Road), Union Pacific and Southern Pacific’s City of San Francisco.

 In a non-pandemic time, the Amtrak Zephyr consist includes a baggage car, transition-dorm crew car, three coaches, 2 sleeping cars, a diner and a Sightseer lounge.
 It takes six full sets of equipment to provide daily service.
 Amtrak inaugurated its California Zephyr in 1983.

 The July 1954 edition of The Official Guide of the Railways provides the following consist information:

 CB&Q, D&RGW and WP Railroads

 (The following information is transcribed from the Burlington California Zephyr equipment information.
 All three operating railroads shows equipment information in The Guide, but the Burlington’s provided the greatest detail.)